8 Pillars of Agtech

-Aggregated consumption is emerging as the new frontier with developing data sharing, data hubs, grouped displays, grouped machine learning, and 3rd party consumption of data for purposes such as traceability and benchmarking.
+Aggregated consumption is emerging as the new frontier with developing data sharing, data hubs, grouped displays, grouped machine learning, and 3rd party consumption of data for purposes, such as traceability and benchmarking.

-We hope these 8 Pillars provides a meaningful framework by which to organise your knowledge and experience with AgTech.
+We hope these 8 Pillars provide a meaningful framework by which to organise your knowledge and experience with AgTech.
 By developing a knowledge base of these 8 Pillars and understanding how they are connected we hope will assist the discussion, confidence and adoption of AgTech and the use of data into the next phase of on-farm efficiency, production and profitability and addressing social and ecological impact.